Debt

 For instance, imagine you have a credit card balance of $5,000 with an interest rate of 20%.
 If you only make the minimum payment, it will take you over 18 years to pay off the balance.
 You would pay over $8,600 in interest alone, making your total payments over $13,600.
 If you were to make monthly payments of $250 (which is approximately 5% of the balance), you could pay off the balance in just over two years, with only paying around $1,700 in interest.

-You can use a credit card payoff calculator to try out different payments and timeframes to see what this looks like for your own situation.
+You can use a credit card payoff calculator to experiment with different payments and timeframes to see what this looks like for your situation.

 Which Lenders Have the Best Debt Consolidation Loans